mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

     - `nonce` {{optional_inline}}
       - : A random string that can be included to ensure the response is issued specifically for this request and prevent {{glossary("replay attack", "replay attacks")}}.

-> **Note:** Currently FedCM only allows the API to be invoked with a single IdP, i.e. the `identity.providers` array has to have a length of 1.
-Multiple IdPs must be supported via different `get()` calls.
-This may change in the future.

 ### Return value

 A {{jsxref("Promise")}} that resolves with an {{domxref("IdentityCredential")}} instance matching the provided parameters if the user identity is successfully validated by the IdP.

 This object contains a token that the RP can then send to its server to validate the user on their service.
 Once the RP validates the user, they can sign them in, sign them up to their service, etc.

 > **Note:** The exact nature of the token is opaque to the FedCM API, and to browser.
-The IdP decides on the syntax and usage of it, and the RP needs to follow the instructions provided by the IdP (see the [Google Sign In instructions](https://developers.google.com/identity/gsi/web/guides/fedcm-migration), for example) to make sure they are using it correctly.
+The IdP decides on the syntax and usage of it, and the RP needs to follow the instructions provided by the IdP (see [Verify the Google ID token on your server side](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token), for example) to make sure they are using it correctly.

 ### Exceptions